hyl317/hapBLOCK/docs/index.rst

-Welcome to the Documentation of hapROH and hapCon
+Welcome to the Documentation of ancIBD
 ======================================================

 .. toctree::